RafaellJover/Small_Login_Webpage/README.md

 # Small_Login_Webpage
-this is a small HTMl login page that user JS to validate user input
+this is a simple HTML login page that uses JS to validate user input